How KdG measured student services and satisfaction by mapping their student journey

 To understand students' experience with KdG and the international programmes, the educational timeline and most important focus areas were identified together with KdG's departments of International Marketing & Recruitment and International Student Services.

-An integrated approach to increase student survey engagement
+An integrated approach to increase student input engagement

-To cover the whole student journey five micro surveys were scheduled from August to January:
+To cover the whole student journey five check-ins were scheduled from August to January:

 Two weeks before the students started, they were asked about their pre-boarding experience and expectations of the institution and programme.